Skip to main content

 Financial Protection8 min readMarch 3, 2026

-Nonprofit hospitals are legally required to offer financial assistance.
-Millions of Americans qualify but never apply.
-Here is how to find and use these programs.
+Nonprofit hospitals are legally required to offer financial assistance — but they rarely tell patients.
+Millions qualify and never apply.
+Here's how to find these programs and reduce what you owe.

 The Financial Assistance Requirement Most Patients Do Not Know About